andis-sprinkis/nix-user-config/README.md

-GNU/Linux configuration files for
+Personal user program configuration files for a Linux GUI session.
-- Work
-- Life
-- Leisure

-Shout outs to https://github.com/lukesmithxyz for helping to make this GNU/Linux thing less of a hassle.